Jmorales0216/CS-499-final-project/README.md

 This artifact demonstrates object oriented design, validation logic, service layer structure, and unit testing.
 The enhanced version improves code structure, readability, and maintainability.

-Algorithms and Data Structures
+# Algorithms and Data Structures

-CS300 Course Planner project
+CS320_Original.zip

+CS320_Enhanced.zip

 This artifact demonstrates the use of data structures, sorting logic, and efficient searching.
 Enhancements focus on cleaner logic and better organization.

-Databases
+# Databases

 CS 465 original Travlr project